DenebTM/perf-oriented-dev/exercises/sheet_01/sheet01.md

 | 13  | 3.184   | 3.178   | 0.000  | 1249.6 | 0.002      | 0.002      | 0.000        | 7940.8    |
 | 14  | 18.034  | 18.018  | 0.010  | 1314.4 | 0.091      | 0.087      | 0.000        | 4.8       |
 | 15  | 102.066 | 101.920 | 0.128  | 1249.6 | 0.180      | 0.226      | 0.003        | 7940.8    |

+The results show that indeed the runtime is exponential, with each increase of 1 in problem size increasing the computation time by a factor of roughly 5.66.

+Variance is low, as is to be expected given the deterministic nature of the algorithm.

 **LCC3**: